Tours and workshops

 A solid tripod, if it has a hook underneath, all the better as we have some windy days here.
-Don’t invest a fortune though as sand and salt can damage moving parts in the legs and head.

 A filter system with graduated and solid neutral density filters is good to have, it makes it much easier to deal with varied lighting conditions and lower contrast between the ground and the sky.
 You will also be able to do longer exposures, with moving water, it is a nice option to have.
 You can use the Cokin P system or the pricier Lee system.
 It is not an absolutely necessary accessory, but is quite handy.
 Contact me for more information on systems as there is an intimidating number of choices in filters and holders.
 I do highly recommend having a good polariser for your lens though.